Gogi2016/ToDoApp/UseCase.md

  ```

-### Explanation
+## Explanation

-## Key Actors:
+### Key Actors:
-## User: The primary actor who interacts with the app.
+#### User: The primary actor who interacts with the app.

 ## Relationships:
 "Task Management" includes "Add Task," "Edit Task," and "Delete Task."
 "Reset Password" and "Delete Account" are standalone features.

 ## Stakeholder Concerns Addressed:
-Ensures a clear flow of user actions.
+-Ensures a clear flow of user actions.
-Enables secure authentication and task tracking.
+-Enables secure authentication and task tracking.

-### Use Case Specifications
+# Use Case Specifications

-## Use Case: Register
+### Use Case: Register
 Actor: User
 Precondition: User is not already registered.
 Postcondition: User account is created.

-## Basic Flow:
+Basic Flow:
 -User enters email and password.
 -System validates inputs.
 -System saves credentials in local storage.
 -System confirms registration.

+Alternative Flow:
-Alternative Flow: If the email already exists, the system notifies the user.
+-If the email already exists, the system notifies the user.

-## Use Case: Reset Password
+### Use Case: Reset Password
 Actor: User
 Precondition: User has an account.
 Postcondition: Password is updated.

-## Basic Flow:
+Basic Flow:
 -User requests a password reset.
 -System verifies user identity.
 -User enters a new password.